 You can also try running/simulating the circuit yourself by downloading the logisim circuit file here.

-So I finally realized, that small changes can really solve big problems in our lives!
-Only if we are not reluctant enough to refuse to try!
+I realized that small changes can actually solve big problems in our lives, if we are not reluctant to try.